Sick Leave and STD for Employees at or Above Position Grade 29 or Grades E, F, G, H

 Sick leave is provided for the reasons stated in this policy and may not be used for other purposes.
 Sick leave may not be advanced.

 613.2 SHORT-TERM DISABILITY

 Short-term disability is continuation of base salary and benefits after sick leave benefits and available paid time off have been exhausted.
 STD does not include administrative stipends or other additional compensation.
 For faculty receiving compensation from the Clinical Practices of the University of Pennsylvania (CPUP) or from other sources, this means academic base salary only.
 Sick and short-term disability pay does not include compensation attributable to CPUP.

-Sick leave benefits used intermittently or for three days or more due to a serious health condition shall run concurrently with the Family and Medical Leave (FML) under Policy 631.
+Sick leave benefits used intermittently or for three days or more due to a serious health condition shall run concurrently with Family and Medical Leave (FML) under Policy 631, if applicable.